elytre/elytre/README.md

   [Catalog file specification](#catalog-file-specification) below).
 - a `styles.css` stylesheet to customize your site's appearance (see [Stylesheet file specification](#stylesheet-file-specification) below).

+Optionnaly, you can add cover images in a `covers` folder in your project's directory.
+Image file names must match the following pattern: `{ean}.jpg` (e.g.
+`9781234567890.jpg`), and each ean in an image file name must match the ean of a product described in the catalog.

 ### Site config file specification